 Excellent sales operators overcome client resistance and extremely negative perceptions at senior levels.
 They create pockets of advocacy and strategic ‘influence agents’ who effect change in others on their behalf.
 They know what strategic relationships to build and how to sequence all those interactions and navigate the politics.
-And, sometimes, they do it all pretty efficiently.
 The problem is though, it's largely unconscious.
 It’s instinct.
-It’s undeliberate and unprecise.
-And with that, could a successful campaign be replicated?
-Almost always not.
+It’s not deliberate and it is in-precise.
+Therefore, their success is slower, sub-optimal, and extremely difficult to replicate.

-The first time I remember learning the military’s approach to strategy, 'The 7 Questions', it was my basic intelligence training and I was learning how the tool was applied to the 2003 invasion of Iraq.
-A few weeks later, I was in field training learning how to apply the same tool to clearing an enemy position 300m away.
-What struck me at that moment was the scalability of this tool.
+The first time I remember learning the military’s approach to strategy, 'The 7 Questions', it was my basic intelligence training and I was learning how this process was applied to the 2003 invasion of Iraq.
+A few weeks later, I was in field training learning how to apply the same process to clearing an enemy position 300m away.
+What struck me at that moment was its scalability.
 That’s a pretty big leap!
-Yet, the tool was just as effective.
-What was also enlightening was how the tool was used successfully in extremely pressured environments; the latter involved a training sergeant in my earhole and enemy fire closing in (albeit blanks), yet it was applied in a matter of minutes.
+Yet, it was just as effective.
+What was also enlightening was how the process was used successfully in extremely pressured environments; I have fond memories of a training sergeant in my earhole and enemy fire closing in, yet applying it in a matter of minutes.
 So, when a client says to me, they don’t have time to strategise their account growth, I challenge it with this story.

-The Applied Influence Group’s approach to strategy takes the fundamentals of 'The 7 Questions', and points them to business.
-It focuses on the long-term human factor of any business challenge, where multiple stakeholders and complex challenges are involved.
+The Applied Influence Group’s approach to influence strategy takes the fundamentals of 'The 7 Questions' and makes them highly relevant for complex b2b selling.
+It focuses on the long-term human factor, where multiple stakeholders and complex challenges are involved.
 It provides fast, comprehensive analysis and creates the essential plans to tackle these challenges when your experience and instinct is not enough.
 Which, in our experience, is more frequently the case than most sales people realise!

-So, what are some of the key takeaways from our strategy tool that can break down these successful decisions and behaviours that excellent sales people use instinctively, in order to replicate them?
+So, what are some of the key takeaways from our influence strategy process that can break down the successful actions that excellent sales people use instinctively, in order to replicate them?